CodingMirec/LibraryManagementSystem/README.md

 * Book management (CRUD)
 * User management (CRUD)
 * Loan processing (CRUD + functionality for setting the book as burrowed/returned)
-* Automated notifications for due dates (Notification only mocked)
+* Automated notifications for due dates (Notification only mocked) Dashboard - /hangfire
 * RESTful API for integration with other systems
 * Robust error handling and logging